mesosphere/dcos-commons/docs/pages/developer-guide.md

 ### Sidecar Plans

 You can include arbitrary additional plans beyond the deploy plan.
-These may be executed at runtime to performance, for example, maintenance operations like backup.
+These may be executed at runtime to perform, for example, maintenance operations like backup.
 Below we have an example describing how to declare a sidecar plan.

 ```yaml
 name: "hello-world"